Q: Soft/Hard Health and Stamina bars, Hunger. What are they for?

-IMPORTANT: Skill loss will not occur during battle or siege events.
+IMPORTANT: Skill loss will not occur during battle or arena fight.

 In order to avoid such a skill loss, you should keep the positive amount of your alignment.
-This could be achieved with common sense and “Praise your God!” ability, available with reaching level 30 in Piety.
-Right now, it’s the only way to restore your alignment, and it can be used once per in-game day (5 real-time hours).
+This could be achieved with common sense and “Praise your God!” ability (Piety skill).
+Right now, it’s the only way to restore your alignment.
+Alignment gain can only happen once per in-game day (5 real-time hours).
 Using this ability more than once per in-game day will yield no results.

 Q: What is "full loot"?

 A: One of the basic hardcore principles of Life is Feudal: MMO is so-called “full loot” system.
-It means that a person who defeated you in battle can take away all your personal belonging from your inventory.
-He can empty your pockets, take your armor set or even rip your head off after defeating you (Note: Sinner's Head can only be taken from the criminals with negative alignment).
+It means that if you got knocked out or killed, anyone can take away all your personal belonging from your inventory.
+Enemy can empty your pockets, take your armor set or even rip your head off after defeating you (Note: Sinner's Head can only be taken from the criminals with negative alignment).
 This principle is designed to give toughness and interest to the game process, forcing players to fight to the last in order not to lose everything.